wgottwalt/gnu_modula2_playground/README.md

    cxxlib, gcclib and the libs you add on your own.
 3. In GCC 13 the gm2 frontend behaves a bit odd which makes using globing mechanisms in makefiles quite annoying.
-4. Avoid small size optimizations (-Os).
-These result in very odd errors, especially if combined with wrappers around libs (libc.def).
+4. Avoid small size optimizations (-Os, -Oz).
+These result in very odd errors (at least in the early Modula-2 support -> GCC 13/14), especially if combined with wrappers around libs (libc.def).
 5. Do not use SHORTREAL (aka float) with the c-runtime wrapped printf function and the %f placeholder.
 In C %f is meant for doubles but also works with floats.
 This is not true for Modula-2.
 Here every variable assigned to the %f